georgina-szabo/Data-Science-Portfolio/Can_Crime_Characteristics_Predict_Full_Moons/README.md

 ## Introduction
 Crime is a complex phenomenon which influences most aspects of everyday life (Canter & Youngs, 2016).
 Victim based crimes encompass crime perpetrated against a person and include, but are not limited to, robbery, aggravated assault , homicide and rape (Daigle, 2017).
 According to Crime Pattern Theory, crime does not occur randomly but can be predicted and therefore can be modelled  (Brantingham & Brantingham, 1984).
-The Lunar Effect (also known as The Transylvania Effect) is a  theory used to explain patterns in human behaviour that occur when the moon is full (Stolzenberg et al., 2017).
-There is evidence within this field to support an association between the incidence of a  full moon and aggression, number of crimes and unintentional poisoning (Qazi et al., 2007).
+The Lunar Effect (also known as The Transylvania Effect) is a  theory used to explain patterns in human behaviour that occur when the moon is full (Stolzenberg et al., 2017).There is evidence within this field to support an association between the incidence of a  full moon and aggression, number of crimes and unintentional poisoning (Qazi et al., 2007).

 ### Aims
 The primary aim of this project is to build a machine learning model that can predict if it is a full moon based on the characteristics of reported crimes.